Consideration of Submitted Articles

 As an official Army publication, Military Review is not copyrighted; however, publication by Military Review gives the Combined Arms Center (Military Review’s higher headquarters) the right to reproduce and use the article for training and other official purposes.

 Protocol Concerning Simultaneous Submission to Separate Publications.
-Authors should not submit a manuscript to Military Review while it is being considered elsewhere; nor should they submit a manuscript if it has been published elsewhere or if it is available on the Internet.
+Authors should not submit a manuscript to Military Review while it is being considered elsewhere; nor should manuscripts be submitted that have been previously published elsewhere or that are already available on the Internet.

-As a matter of professional convention and courtesy, authors should not submit a manuscript to a second publication until after Military Review has fully reviewed it and decided whether or not to publish it.
+As a matter of professional industry-standard convention as well as common professional courtesy, authors should not submit a manuscript to a second publication until after Military Review has fully reviewed it and decided whether or not to publish it.
 Military Review will generally accept or reject a manuscript within 60 days of its receipt.